2018 United States Senate election in Nebraska

 The 2018 United States Senate election in Nebraska took place on November 6, 2018, to elect a member of the United States Senate to represent the state of Nebraska.
 Incumbent Republican Deb Fischer was re-elected to a second term against Lincoln city councilwoman Jane Raybould and Libertarian candidate Jim Schultz.
-The election comprises part of the 2018 U.S. Senate elections.

 The candidate filing deadline was March 1, 2018, and the primary election was held on May 15, 2018.